 The Free Public Kayaking Program

 Want to go kayaking for free with amazing views of the Brooklyn Bridge and the Statue of Liberty?

-Then you've come to the right place, from June 7th to August 31st, 2014!
+Then you've come to the right place, from the first weekend in June to the end of August!
 Every Saturday (from 10:00AM to 3:00PM) and Thursday (from 5:30PM to 6:45PM), we have free walk-up kayaking in Brooklyn Bridge Park, between Piers 1 and 2.
 Everything is first come, first served.
 We'll get you in a life vest, explain the basics of kayaking, and keep watch over you in the protected embayment while you paddle.
 There's a 20 minute limit to your time on the water - it will be the best 20 minutes of your day!
 (No, you cannot go across the East River to Manhattan!).

 - Not sure where we are?
 Here's how you can find us.

 - Want to know what you should wear?
 Or where you're allowed to kayak?
 Check out our FAQs to get the answers to these and any other questions you might have!